 Log Viewer for Kodi is available in the official Kodi Add-on repository.
 I will show you how to install this add-on.
 Here are the steps.

-#4.
-On the next screen click Kodi Add-on Repository
+4. On the next screen click Kodi Add-on repository.

-#5.
-Scroll down a bit and select ‘Program add-ons’
+5. Scroll down a bit and select Program add-ons.

-#6.
-Now scroll down all the way to the ‘L’ section.
+6. Now scroll down to the L section.
 A bit of scrolling will be required.
-Select ‘Log Viewer for Kodi’ add-on
+Select Log Viewer for Kodi.

-#8.
-Wait for the add-on to install.
+8. Wait for the add-on to install.
 It should not take more than 30 to 60 seconds.
-When the installation is complete, a notification will appear saying ‘Add-on installed’ on the top right
+When the installation is complete, a notification will appear at the top saying Add-on installed on the top right.

-#9.
-Now go back to the Kodi home screen and navigate to Add-ons > Program Add-ons.
-You will now see the ‘Log Viewer for Kodi’ add-on among other program add-ons.
-Click it to open the add-on
+9. Go back to the Kodi home screen and navigate to Add-ons > Program Add-ons.
+You will now see the Log Viewer for Kodi add-on, among other program add-ons.
+Click it to open the add-on.

-#10.
-You will now see three options – Show Log, Show old Log, and Settings.
-You can view the most recent logs in the ‘Show Log’ section.
-If you have run into any Kodi error, this is the section you will want to open to get the latest Kodi logs.
+10. You will now see three options: Show Log, Show old Log, and Settings.
+You can view the most recent logs in the Show Log section.
+If you have run into any Kodi errors, this is the section you will want to open to get the latest Kodi logs.

-In case you want to view the older logs, you will find them in the ‘Show old Log’ section.
+You can view the older logs, you will find them in the Show old Log section.

-In the ‘Settings’ section, you can tweak some settings and customize the log display.
+In the Settings section, you can tweak some settings and customize the log display.
 We will talk about Settings later.
-First, let’s open ‘Show Log’
+First, let’s open Show Log.

-#12.
-Run Log Viewer for Kodi again and this time open ‘Settings’
+12. Run Log Viewer for Kodi again, and this time open Settings.

-#13.
-This is what you will see in the Settings section.
-Enable the ‘Invert Log (most recent first)’ to sort the logs to newer to older.
-Enabling this option will also enable the ‘Number of lines to show’.
-You can have ‘All’ the lines displayed or choose the number you want (20, 50 and 100 are the other options)
+13. This is what you will see in the Settings section.
+Enable the Invert Log (most recent first) to sort the logs from newer to older.
+Enabling this option will also enable the Number of lines to show.
+You can have All the lines displayed or choose the number you want (20, 50, and 100 are the other options).

-If you would like to display the Kodi log automatically when the error has occurred, enable ‘Show log when an error occurs’.
+If you would like to display the Kodi log automatically when an error occurs, enable Show log when an error occurs.
+Enabling Use custom text box will show the logs in the full-screen mode.

 Enable Debug Logging for More Information on Error